What do you know about Greek grain goddesses? Okay, stop running away from me. Even if you don’t care, you should, because old stuff.

 Seriously.
 The lady’s name is Spermo.
 SPERMO.
 SPERMO.
 As someone who has enjoyed and actively read about Greek mythology ever since he was a kid, I don’t know how it managed to escape me this long that one unlucky goddess got stuck with the name Spermo.
 But this one did.
 Everyone, meet Spermo.
 (Don’t shake her hand.
 I think you know why.)

 As far as names go, Spermo totally got the shaft, so to speak, even though the etymology of her name — from the Greek sperma, “seed” — makes sense in terms of her family’s longstanding affiliation with agriculture.
 Spermo, you see, is one of the Oenotropae, a trio of sisters who each reign over a specific agricultural product — Spermo over grain, Oeno over wine and Elais over oil (the kind used in food, not the kind used as fuel).
 The group name Oenotropae translates as “the women who change wine,” so both Spermo and Elais have a reason to feel inferior, I guess.
 Spermo more so, clearly.
 The reason wine in particular gets emphasized with these three is that their father, Anius, is the son of Apollo and Rhoeo, who is in turn the daughter of the wine-affiliated Staphylus, who I mentioned in yesterday’s post.
-Therefore, Spermo is the great-granddaughter of Ariadne and the wine god Dionysus, whose small-dickedness were the focus of Sunday’s post.
+Therefore, Spermo is the great-granddaughter of the wine god Dionysus, whose small-dickedness was the focus of Sunday’s post.
 I guess that makes for a fun little trio of posts on this family and its quirks.

 According to some sources, Spermo and her sisters are not goddesses but just human women with magic powers — specifically to turn anything they want into the agricultural item they’re associated with.
 (Not such a gift, that that transformative touch.
 Didn’t they ever hear about King Midas?
 Or Patrick Skene Catling’s 1952 children’s novel The Chocolate Touch?)
 In one version of their story, they are captured by the Greeks en route to the Trojan War so they can provide food for the troops, but Dionysus transforms the sisters into doves so they can escape.
 Also: Of freaking course they get turned into doves.
 Sometimes I wish I was a character in Greek mythology so I could get turned into an animal, but I’d probably just get decapitated in a war or something.